3 Helpful / 0 Not

 - CHARACTER - Perhaps the best thing about coachman is the way the course pampers its players.
 Not quite to the extent of that at nearby courses Cliff Stevens or Taylor Park but still well above average compared to other courses.
 Among the course pampering items you'll see; Great hole signage, Shaded Tees, Benches on every hole and some with errant disc protection.
 A few multiple tees and a few alternate basket locations.
 Also, brooms at a few holes, bag holders at a bunch of holes, picnic tables at multiple locations including hole (1), a practice basket, and lastly, a porta-potty.

 - TEE PADS - They are all concrete and are of various lengths and widths. only a couple are in the 8 foot useless length range.
 But in all, better than average and they are relatively all in good repair.

 - ACEABILITY - Almost all the holes are aceable, You will have great opportunities on holes (3,4, 6, 11, 13 and 17).
 Every hole is under 400 feet.

 - MAINTENANCE - Course seems to be well kept and clean.
 There is really no overgrowth or rough areas.
-Errant shots are not punished further by a dense palmetto bush foliage.
+Errant shots are not punished further by a dense palmetto bush foliage like many Florida courses.
 So there should be little to no searching and the odds of losing a disc is really low as long as the channel water is low.